 Point of view plays important role in order to make the reader hear or see what takes place in the story through the narration.
 Klarer (2004) mentioned that the term point of view, or narrative perspective, characterizes the way in which a text presents persons, events, and settings.
-Point of view can divided into three basic types; omniscient point of view, first-person narration, figural narrative situation.
-In omniscient point of view, the story told through external narrator who refers to protagonist as the third person, while first-person narration uses the protagonist or minor character to tell the story, and the last is figural narrative situation which tells the story by using figures acting in the text.
-The point of view in the novel of Twenty Thousand Leagues under the Sea is presented in the first - person narration.
+Point of view can dividec into thre^e basic types; omniscient point of view, first-person narration, situation.
+In omniscient point of view, the story told through external narrator who first-person narration uses refers to protagonist as the third person, while protagonist or minor character to tell the story, and the last is figural narrative situation which tells the story by using figures acting in the text.
+The point of view in the novel of Twenty Thousanc Leagues under the Sec is presented in the first - person narration.
 The whole story is based on the opinion of Prof. Arronax.
 As the hero of this novel, Prof. Arronax gives the most opinion about what happening in the novel.